peter50216/trailblazer.github.io/gems/operation/policy.md

 ## Operation Policy

-Use `Trailblazer::Operation::Policy` to hook the policy class along with a query action into your operation.
+Use `::policy` to hook the policy class along with a query action into your operation.

     class Thing::Create < Trailblazer::Operation